rrjebat/cap-est-degradation-diagnostics/README.md

 # Ultra-fast-degradation-diagnosis
-Please run the file "model_training_validation_n_visualization.m" in MATLAB
+The code was developed in MATLAB 2021b.
+Please run the file "model_training_validation_n_visualization.m" in MATLAB version 2021b, with the Deep Learning Toolbox.